-The marquee was laid out on a proper base, so no wobbly floors, with wood chippings and a huge line of tree stumps cut to take firelighters and provide illumination in the evening alongside the lit up trees, log burner and digger archway.
+They lay the marquee out on a proper base, so no wobbly floors.
+The marquee floor had wood chippings.
+They cut logs to create a line of firelighters marking the path around the marquee.
+Couple with lit up trees, log burner, and a digger archway.
 Inside the marquee, Vanessa had worked her magic with a mind-blowing array of fruity cakes and design touches.
-Suffice to say, it was a fantastic and well thought out setting, but it all seemed so effortless and relaxed because of the careful prep work.
+It was a fantastic and well thought out setting, but it all seemed so effortless and relaxed because of the careful prep work.

-Vanessa’s wedding dress had a beautiful neckline which had subtle bead detail all along it which meant no jewellery was needed.
-The picturesque bodice was covered in lace detailing which was also used on the A line wedding skirt, that skirt then glided down the wedding aisle gorgeously.
+Vanessa’s wedding dress had a beautiful neckline which had subtle bead detail all along it, which meant it needed no jewellery.
+They covered the picturesque bodice in lace detailing.
+They also used the same detail on the A line wedding skirt, that skirt then glided down the wedding aisle gorgeously.

 Almost every wedding gown is bought from a bridal boutique according the Hitched national wedding survey.
 I am not surprised, getting the wedding dress right is the dream.

 Gregynog hall is one of those breath-taking places you just do not know is there.
-Its almost like an amazing secret has been revealed as you drive into the car park.
-The gardens are charming, and the inside décor and space is dazzling.
+It’s almost like they have revealed an amazing secret as you drive into the car park.
+The gardens are charming in addition, the inside décor and space are dazzling.

-Vanessa and Tom chose to have their wedding ceremony here as it as in an attractive hall and also close to their family’s farm where they would later move onto for the wedding reception.
+Vanessa and Tom had their wedding ceremony here as it was in an attractive hall and also close to their family’s farm where they would later move onto for the wedding reception.